1. Three Steps to Ensure Smooth Assessment Depositing

 Source: Learning Matters Assessment Guide, pp 4-5 3.
 Depositing Resources: Helping Your Students Complete the Assessment Process

 For additional information about assessment, faculty and staff can visit the Assessment website at:

-For questions about overall purpose of the assessment process or the designation of a course to a particular Core Competency or Communication Ability, please contact the Faculty Co-Directors of the Assessment Leadership Team:
+For questions about assessment depositing or the designation of a course to a particular Core Competency or Communication Ability, please contact:

 For questions about scheduling an assessment workshop, resources for faculty or students, and for scheduling a one-on-one training demonstration for faculty, please contact the following ePortfolio staff: